Updated: Jun 27

 5 Non-FODMAP Dietary Triggers to Put on Your IBS Radar

 You’re not alone if your mind immediately jumps to high-FODMAP foods when you think of common dietary IBS triggers.
 While foods high in FODMAPs are often the main culprit behind IBS flare-ups for many, certain foods and beverages that are not high-FODMAP can still trigger symptoms.
-Today, we’re diving into four that may be worth adding to your IBS radar.
+Today, we’re diving into five that may be worth adding to your IBS radar.

 1. Coffee and other Caffeinated Beverages